Arnaz87/aulua/readme.md

 - [type]: A sequence of zero or more values of a type
 - node|node: An instance of any of the nodes (only nodes)
-- #category: not a node itself but an union of all the nodes following (except for nodes deeper indented)
+- #category: not a node itself but an union of all the nodes following (not including nodes deeper indented)

 ~~~
 #program: [#statement]